 starve/starved/starvation

-a preoccupation/to be preoccupied
+a preoccupation/to

 to resemble/resemblance